Step 1: The openapi object (OpenAPI tutorial)

-Before diving into the first step of the OpenAPI tutorial here, read the OpenAPI tutorial overview to get a sense of the scope of this tutorial.
+Before diving into the first step of the OpenAPI tutorial here, read the OpenAPI tutorial overview (if you haven’t already) to get a sense of the scope of this tutorial.
 In brief, this OpenAPI tutorial is unique in the following ways:

 security) are applied to each of the operation objects unless overridden at a lower level.

 The whole document (the object that contains these eight root-level objects) is called an OpenAPI document.
 The convention is to name the document openapi.yml.

 “OpenAPI” refers to the specification; “Swagger” refers to the tooling (at least from SmartBear) that supports the OpenAPI specification.

 Although one could approach the assembly of an OpenAPI document in many ways, I’ve decided to structure each step in this tutorial based on each of these root-level objects.
 You’ll see two approaches: one using Swagger working at a code-level, and another using Stoplight Studio working in a user interface.